hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_featuring_a_minimalist_graphic_of_a_robo_5475a669-79a5-4525-8911-c53341143af4-0_1.content.md

 ## Contact Us

 If you have any questions or feedback about our tool or need help with anything related to productivity, we'd love to hear from you!
-You can reach us at [email protected] or follow us on Twitter [@ProductivityHQ](#).
+You can reach us at me@pavolhejny.com or follow us on Twitter [@ProductivityHQ](#).

 -->